Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Useful Lemmas

-\end{lemma} \begin{proof} For proof of this statement, we refer the reader to~\cite{zhuAnglesSubspacesTheir2013,watkinsMatrixEigenvalueProblem2007}. \end{proof} \begin{lemma} If $\normalfont\bH\in\mathbb{C}^{m\times m}$ and $\normalfont\bX\in\mathbb{C}^{m\times n}$, the spectral norm of the error in evaluating the matrix product $\normalfont\bH\bX$ due to floating point approximations satisfies $\normalfont\norm{\bH\bX-{\bH\otimes\bX}}\leq\gamma_m\norm{\bH}\norm{\bX}$ \end{lemma} \begin{proof} This is a straightforward application of the results derived in \cite[section 3.5]{highamAccuracyStabilityNumerical2002}.
+\begin{lemma} If $\normalfont\bH\in\mathbb{C}^{m\times m}$ and $\normalfont\bX\in\mathbb{C}^{m\times n}$, the spectral norm of the error in evaluating the matrix product $\normalfont\bH\bX$ due to floating point approximations satisfies $\normalfont\norm{\bH\bX-{\bH\otimes\bX}}\leq\gamma_m\norm{\bH}\norm{\bX}$ \end{lemma} \begin{proof} This is a straightforward application of the results derived in \cite[section 3.5]{highamAccuracyStabilityNumerical2002}.
 We note that $\gamma_m$ is a constant that depends on $m$, and the machine precision of the floating point arithmetic (denoted as $\varepsilon_M$).
 For the case of dense real matrices, we have $\gamma_m=m^{2}\varepsilon_M/(1-m\varepsilon_M)$ and for dense complex matrices, it needs to be appropriately modified as described in \cite[section 3.6]{highamAccuracyStabilityNumerical2002}.
-We also note that tigher bounds can be obtained from probabilistic error analysis \cite{ipsenProbabilisticErrorAnalysis2020,highamSharperProbabilisticBackward2020}.
+We also note that tighter bounds can be obtained from probabilistic error analysis \cite{ipsenProbabilisticErrorAnalysis2020,highamSharperProbabilisticBackward2020}.
 Further, we also note that in the case where $\bH$ is sparse, significantly tighter bounds independent of $m$ can be achieved depending on the specific implementations of the sparse matrix-dense matrix multiplication routines. \end{proof} \begin{lemma} Consider a recurrence relation of the form

 with $\normalfont\norm{\be_k^{(i)}}\leq h_0\norm{\bDelta_{k}^{(i)}}+h_1^{(i)}\;\forall k=1,2,\dots,p$.
 We can then write \end{lemma} \begin{proof} From \cref{eqn:errRecGen} we can write

 Defining the following